It takes creativity to build in-house creative services for an engineering firm

 Creative Services started by rebranding WGI and redesigning everything from the company website to the graphics on company vehicles.
 Existing subcontractors noticed and wanted that same level of creativity and continuity for their businesses.

 Creative Services grew slowly and carefully at first.
 The growth came about in several ways.
 WGI’s other departments cross-promoted Creative Services when pitching new projects, resulting in creative work for signage, videos and more.
-Networking and social media was also used to promote the department.
+Networking and social media were also used to promote the department.

 Four years later, the Creative staff has more than tripled to 16, the list of outside clients has expanded, and Creative Services produces, even more, work for WGI because the company has grown by leaps and bounds.